fabiobif/VoltageLoss/README.md

-# Time series analysis for grid loss prediction
+# Time series analysis for electrical grid loss prediction

 This notebook aims to present the analysis and proposed solution to the problem of grid loss.